Skip to main content

 History

 This legendary event was first run in 1979 as a 23km cross-country race, with no fewer than 450 entrants.
-In 2003, on the 25th anniversary of the race, it added a 42km race and became the Mont Blanc Marathon.
+In 2003, on the 25th anniversary of the race, it added a 42km race and became the Marathon du Mont-Blanc.
 The 23km race remains a part of the event to this day, and over the years other races have been added to the calendar and entrant numbers have increased, meaning organisers have needed to limit entry numbers for some races.

 Marathon du Mont Blanc 2017